-I understand that for some people starting therapy may feel daunting.
 I am interested in building a strong, supportive relationship.
 My style is warm, genuine, non-judgemental and hopeful.
 I strongly believe in hope, you may come to therapy feeling ‘hopeless’, if you do, I believe my role is to carry hope, until you are ready to do so yourself.
 I am interested in people’s stories and finding meaning and making sense of patterns and repetitive unhelpful behaviour.
 I will encourage self-kindness and quietening internal harsh voices.
 I may challenge false beliefs about yourself.
 Our work together will help you develop a better understanding of yourself and your relationships, help you make connections between the past and present and develop greater insight and awareness.
 I work creatively and intuitively.
 Humour is something I also value and to some clients’ surprise is something that will probably feature in sessions.

 Having a strong connection is an essential element in therapy, I encourage openness and honesty, but I also understand that each client needs to go at their own pace and disclose aspects of their past only when they are ready.